Technical Case Studies

 • Created an internal Copilot using Azure OpenAI (GPT-4)

-• Connected via Azure Function + Logic Apps + Microsoft Teams bot
+• Connected via Azure Functions, Logic Apps, and a Microsoft Teams bot

-Result: ✅ 40% reduction in L1 tickets ✅ 24/7 self-service support ✅ Improved satisfaction and response consistency
+Result: ✅ 40% reduction in L1 tickets ✅ 24/7 self-service support ✅ Improved response consistency and operator satisfaction

 Lesson: AI copilots are not just for developers — infrastructure teams can automate support and accelerate resolution.